isomerpages/singapore-customs-cms/_import-certificate-and-delivery-verification/Import Certificate and Delivery Verification/delivery-verification.md

 -   Export Licence (and its English translation) from the originating country
 -   Business transaction documents (for example, invoice, packing list, delivery order)

-We will endorse the Statement of Delivery Verification and upload the copy to you via NTP.
+We will endorse the Statement of Delivery Verification and send the copy to you via email.
 When all the goods under the IC have been imported, you should apply for verification for the complete delivery.

 ## Complete Delivery Verification